robomechanics/MiniRHex/Assembly/readme.md

    Next, tap the leg shafts using a m3 tap.

-   Connect the legs to ethe shafts using a m3 screw.
+   Connect the legs to leg shafts using a m3 screw.

   * Align the leg through holes with the holes on the cut-out portion of the shaft.
   * Ensure that the leg is flush and lays flat against the shaft.